The Number from Column global variable allows you to extract values or summary statistics from a column of data.

 How to Create

-For a shortcut, click the gear menu on a column object and select from the menu along with what you want to calculate (sum, max, min, … ).
+For a shortcut, click the gear menu on a column object and select from the menu what you want to calculate (sum, max, min, … ).

-The shortcut menu is also available by control-clicking on a column header in the data table.
+Or you can also control-clicking (right-click) on a column header in the data table.

 Display in a Graph

-To display in a graph, clicking the “+” symbol to the right of any text entry box and select from the drop-down menu.
+To display in a graph, click the “+” symbol to the right of any text entry box and select from the drop-down menu.
 This will add a token.

 Use the What menu to specify the value you want to derive or return.